HOW HAPPY FAMILIES ARGUE WELL

 Contempt happens when someone shows disrespect or disgust toward another family member.
 This can be through mocking, sarcasm, name-calling, or dismissing their feelings.
 Contempt damages trust and makes it hard for families to feel safe, heard, and connected.

 You may agree that it is easy to see how arguing like this creates disconnection, leads to unhappy family dynamics, and can traumatise children.
-Living in such a stressful environment at home means family members are reactive and uncooperative with each other.

 HAPPY FAMILIES ARGUE WELL